10 Ways to Cut Your Training Costs for GMP

 - Bear in mind, however, the culture of your organization will also have a tremendous impact on GMP compliance at every level of production and distribution

 - Your Quality Manager must be thoroughly trained (and regularly trained, including attending major industry events like GMP Forums or the PDA-FDA conference)

-- Your transportation and warehouse workers (and your transportation vendors) must also have adequate and current GMP training, including cold-chain, delivery inspections and signature requirements
+- Your logistics/transportation and warehouse personnel (and transportation vendors) must also have adequate and current GMP training — particularly in Good Distribution Practice (GDP), including cold-chain, delivery inspections and signature requirements

 The question is, how can you ensure all your employees are up to date on their training, and still meet your average GMP training budget?
 10 ways to cut training budgets for your GMP training are listed below, but first, let’s explore why blended training is likely going to be your best option, especially if you have overseas production operations.